lnf-24/BounceBlockExplanation/README.md

 <img src="https://github.com/lnf-24/BounceBlockExplanation/blob/main/Images/5.png" height="230" ><br>
 ## State 3: Bouncing<br>
 <img src="https://github.com/lnf-24/BounceBlockExplanation/blob/main/Images/6.png" height="310" ><br>
-* Keep the `BounceDirection` of the last frame in WindingUp state and won’t recalculate anymore.
-(So player position on last WindingUp frame determines final liftboost)<br>
+* Keep the `BounceDirection` of the last frame in WindingUp state and won’t recalculate anymore.<br>
 * From `StartPosition` of the block, move 24 px in `BounceDirection` to get `TargetPosition`.
 The block will move from `ExactPosition` to `TargetPosition` by `min(3 * MoveSpeed, 200)`. `MoveSpeed` increases by 13.33 per frame until it reaches 140.<br>
 * The liftboost of the block is `min(3 * MoveSpeed, 200)`, x component multiplied by 0.75.<br>
 * If player leaves the block, or `ExactPosition` is same as `TargetPosition`, enter BounceEnd state.
 If player is still on the block, the block cancles dash, sets player’s speed to liftboost, and gives coyote time.
 (In this coyote time you can core hyper/super or jump to get second boost)<br>